marcelmroz/Hau-Android-app/README.md

 Academic project for Software Engeneering class, created in a group.

-Hau! is an Android application created with Kotlin using Android Studio and implements Firebase integration.
+Hau! is an Android application created with Kotlin using Android Studio and Firebase integration.
 It's a tool for dog owners who enjoy spending time in dog parks.
 It's main purpose is to coordinate visits in parks with other, previously met people.
-It also serves as warning system, that inform others about any dangers in Parks.
+It also serves as warning system, informing others about possible hazards in any green area.

 ## Features: